ericoporto/ags-manual-wiki/ValidateRestoredSave.md

 If we take a look at the `RestoredSaveInfo` struct, most of its properties tell the numbers of different kinds of data: `CharacterCount`, `GUICount`, and so on, - they are self-descriptive for the most part.

-Besides these there are 3 properties that have special meaning:
+Besides these there are several properties that have special meaning:

-*RestoredSaveInfo.Result* - contains a combination of [RestoredSaveResult values](StandardEnums#restoredsaveresult).
-These indicate if the save contains mismatching data.
-This property also can tell that this call is a part of save "prescan", in which case no save is actually loaded, and engine is only testing one.
+*RestoredSaveInfo.IsPrescan* - tells whether "validate_restored_save" was called as a part of save scanning.
+This means that no restored data was applied to the game, and only a save summary was gathered for validation.

+*RestoredSaveInfo.HasExtraData* and *RestoredSaveInfo.HasMissingData* - these indicate if the save contains mismatching data.

 *RestoredSaveInfo.Cancel* - by setting this value to `true` or `false` you decide whether to accept or cancel the save.
 Note that if there's any data mismatch, then Cancel will be set to `true` by default: that means that if you do not set it yourself, then the save will be cancelled automatically.